Would you like to participate in a research study for Lupus?

 Frequently Asked Questions

-What is a Clinical Research Study?
+What is a clinical research study?

-A Clinical Research Study (also called a clinical trial) is a medical study that helps to answer important questions about an investigational drug – these may include how well an investigational study drug works for a certain condition.
+A clinical research study (also called a clinical trial) is a medical study that helps to answer important questions about an investigational drug – these may include how well an investigational study drug works for a certain condition.
 All medications must be tested in clinical research studies before they can be approved and prescribed to patients.

-About the Lupus Studies
+About Lupus Studies

 Who can take part in the Lupus Studies?